 by Jialing Liu, Jixiang Wan, Hao Li, Yue Jiang

-Abstract Objective: The research aimed to study the distribution law of the diameter, velocity, and kinetic energy of water droplets in special-shaped nozzles.
-Method: A video raindrop spectrometer was used to conduct an indoor windless water droplet distribution test on the PY15 rocker-arm sprinkler under 5 working pressures of 100 kPa, 150 kPa, 200 kPa, 250 kPa, and 300 kPa.
-Result: The range of the equal-flow nozzle is: circle > rhombus > ellipse; the shape coefficient of the special-shaped nozzle decreases with the increase of the outlet diameter and increases with the increase of the aspect ratio; the diameter of the water droplet of the rhombus nozzle increases in the radial direction.
-Conclusion: The larger the shape coefficient, the smaller the diameter of the water droplet at the end under the same working pressure.
-The larger the diameter of the outlet, the longer the range, and the greater the increase in the velocity of the water droplets with the diameter.
-The larger the aspect ratio is, the closer the range is, and the larger the average diameter and velocity of the droplets are.
-With the increase in droplet diameter, the droplet velocity of the elliptical nozzle increases the least.
-The hitting kinetic energy and its growth range of water droplets per unit volume at the same position decrease with the increase in pressure.
-The droplet diameter and kinetic energy are exponential and linear functions along the radial direction, and the droplet velocity and diameter are logarithmic.
-The fitting coefficients of the three droplet distribution prediction models are all above 0.9, which can be used to simulate the relationship between the shape coefficient, outlet diameter, aspect ratio, and droplet distribution characteristics of the shaped nozzle.
+Abstract Objective: The study sought to investigate the distribution law of the diameter, velocity, and kinetic energy of water droplets in specially designed nozzles.
+Method: An indoor windless water droplet dispersion test on the PY15 rocker-arm sprinkler was performed using a video raindrop spectrometer at five working pressures: 100 kPa, 150 kPa, 200 kPa, 250 kPa, and 300 kPa.
+Result: The equal-flow nozzle has the following range: circle > rhombus > ellipse; the shape coefficient of the special-shaped nozzle decreases with increasing outlet diameter and increases with increasing aspect ratio; the diameter of the rhombus nozzle’s water droplet increases radially.
+Conclusion: Under the same working pressure, the diameter of the water droplet at the end decreases as the form coefficient increases.
+The wider the outlet’s diameter, the longer the range and the greater the increase in the velocity of the water droplets.
+The larger the aspect ratio, the shorter the range and the greater the average diameter and velocity of the droplets.
+The elliptical nozzle has the lowest droplet velocity increase as droplet diameter increases.
+The impacting kinetic energy and growth range of water droplets per unit volume at the same position decrease as the pressure increases.
+Along the radial direction, the droplet velocity and diameter are logarithmic, while the droplet kinetic energy and diameter are exponential and linear functions.
+The relationship between the shape coefficient, outlet diameter, aspect ratio, and droplet distribution characteristics of the shaped nozzle can be simulated using the fitting coefficients of the three droplet distribution prediction models, all of which are above 0.9.

 Open Access